entropyxyz/entropy-docs/docs/15-ProgramFeatures.md

 ## Auxilary Data

-Programs can require users to include auxilary data, separate from the message, in their signature request.
+Programs can require users to include auxiliary data, separate from the message, in their signature request.

 An example of a program that requires a zero-knowledge proof as auxilary data can be found [here][zkp-example].